 On May 28, 2019, just before the summer recess, the Labor Market Balance Act ("WAB") was passed in the Senate.
-The law will take effect (in phases) from January 1, 2020.
-Earlier, Lonneke Nouwen informed you about the changes related to the on-call agreement.
+The law will take effect (in phases) as of January 1, 2020.
+In that context, we previously informed you about the changes regarding the on-call contract.
 The WAB will also have major consequences for payrolling.
+This is because payrolling will receive its own definition in the Civil Code and will thus be explicitly distinguished from the ordinary "temporary employment".

 Date: August 27, 2019